why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading.md

 Tumbleweed is a rolling-release distribution.
 This means it gets updates on a continuous basis, usually several times a week.
 However, to bring some order and make it easier to manage producing and consuming updates, Tumbleweed fetches updates in batches.
 A single batch of updates is called a _snapshot_.

 !!! info
     Tumbleweed snapshots ought not to be confused with _Btrfs snapshots_, a completely different kind of snapshots.
-The latter make up the different layers of states that allow _Btrfs_ users, using tools like YaST2 and `snapper`, to control which state they want to actualize).
+The latter make up the different filesystem states that allow _Btrfs_ users, using tools like YaST2 and `snapper`, to control which state they want to actualize).

 Tumbleweed snapshots are thus batches of updates which are tested in openQA -- openSUSE's very best testing pipeline.
-The tests are thorough and check not only that each upgraded package is healthy, but also that all the upgraded packages with updates in the same snapshot play nice with one another.
-A snapshot is thus as healthy as the individual updates it holds, and as the compatibility relations between one another.
+The tests are thorough and check not only that each upgraded package is healthy, but also that all updates in the same snapshot play nice with one another.
+A snapshot is thus as healthy as the individual updates it holds, and as the compatibility between one another.

 It should be emphasized that by default, Tumbleweed updates across all available updates, whether or not they belong to the same snapshots.
 In other words, the distribution of updates into snapshots is, by default, only used for production purposes.
 To take advantage of it at the user level, consider the [tumbleweed-cli section below](#tumbleweed-cli).